Kim Kardashian Accused Of Using Paris Robbery To Get Plastic Surgery

 “One thing that is very striking is the accentuation of her cheek bones,” the surgeon told the site of Kim’s post-robbery appearance, claiming that Kardashian’s seemingly enhanced cheekbones “could have been achieved with either implants or fillers.”

 “[Kim’s] face certainly appears to have been touched,” continued the surgeon, though Kim has not confirmed going under the knife following her scary attack in France in October.
-“She looks better after Paris,” he added of the reality star.

-Plastic Surgeon Anthony Youn also alleged to the site that Kardashian may have used her time off to get plastic surgery, chiming in on Kim’s seemingly more defined cheek bones and apparent altered appearance.
+Plastic surgeon Anthony Youn also alleged to the site that Kardashian may have used her time off to get plastic surgery, chiming in on Kim’s seemingly more defined cheek bones and seemingly altered appearance.

 “Kim’s cheeks are very well defined and could be enhanced with an injectable filler like Juvederm Voluma,” he said of Kardashian. “[Kim’s] chin is also very defined, and could have been subtly enhanced with a filler like Restylane.”

-Kim Kardashian has not confirmed having any plastic surgery either before or after her scary Paris robbery, but it’s not just plastic surgeons who are claiming that there’s a chance Kardashian may have used her time away from the spotlight and social media to visit the doctor’s office.
+Kim Kardashian has not confirmed getting plastic surgery either before or after her scary Paris robbery.
+However, it’s not just plastic surgeons who are claiming that there’s a chance Kardashian may have used her time away from the spotlight and social media to visit the doctor’s office.

 Ever since Kardashian returned to the spotlight after more than a month away from social media and the spotlight, fans have been taking to social media to speculate that the Keeping Up with the Kardashians star appears to look a little different than she did prior to her October drama.